-3 Eventualities
+3. Eventualities

-Davidsonian events semantics (Davidson, 1967) assumes that verbs of action and change in natural language have a hidden event argument now commonly referred to as the E-position (see
+Davidsonian events semantics, starting with the work of Donald Davidson (Davidson, 1967), assumes that verbs of action and change in natural language have a hidden event argument now commonly referred to as the E-position (see Higginbotham, 1985:555).
+The idea is that, in addition to the other information encoded in verbs of action such as thematic roles, there is an event variable that is existentially closed.

-Higginbotham, 1985:555).
 This idea has been extended in the neo-Davidsonian tradition (represented in such work as Parsons 1990 and 2000; Landman, 2000; Higginbotham, 2000, etc.) which assumes that all predicates, including statives, have the E-position.
 While this has been widely accepted in the literature, scholars such as Maienborne (e.g. Maienborn, 2007 and 2011) and Katz (e.g. Katz, 2000) have continued to argue for a Davidsonian view that only eventive predicates (Katz, 2000) and 'Davidonian states' like sit and sleep (Maienborn, 2007) have an E-position.
 Maienborn (2007), for example, demonstrates that a kind of state she describes as Kimian state, ontologically and linguistically, defers from eventive predicates and Davidsonian states in a number of ways, arguing that they lack the E-position.

-For reasons of space, I do not address this distinction between eventives and Kimian states or what Moltmann (2013) calls 'abstract states' here but see Section 6 for the consequences of the proposal here for Kimian states.
-In the theoretical framework that I lay out shortly, I assume that all predicates have an E-position.
-I also assume (following Parsons, 1990) that there are three sorts of things that predicates generally encode: events, states, and processes, which I collectively refer to as 'eventualities' (Bach, 1986).
+For the purpose of space, I do not address this distinction between eventives and Kimian states or what Moltmann (2013) calls 'abstract states' in this section, but see Section 6 for the consequences that the framework advanced in this paper has for Kimian states.
+In the theoretical framework that I lay out shortly, I assume that all predicates have an E-position (I explore how this fact is born out in Yoruba in the next section).
+I also assume (following Parson, 1990) that there are three sorts of things that predicates generally encode: events, states, and process.
+I follow Bach (1986) and refer to these three entities with the label 'eventuality'.
 For the purpose of this paper, my focus is on events and states.
 First, I propose that there are different kinds of states and events with regard to their interaction with individuals, their duration and number of instances across time and space.
-For example, states such is extinct, only apply to kind individuals, a state such as is hungry is shorter in duration than a state like is intelligent, while a particular event such as smoked last night has one instance whereas an event such as smokes after dinner has multiple instances.
+For example, states such is extinct, only apply to kind individuals, a state such is hungry is shorter induration than a state like is intellegent, while a particular event such as smoked last night has one instance whereas an event such as smokes after dinner has multiple instances.
 It is based on these facts that the following ontological distinctions are made.
 I start with events.